As marketers, we spend a lot of time thinking about SEO and how to get our content to the top of the search engine results pages (SERPs).

 Since the introduction of PageRank, Google has continued to introduce new algorithms (with animal themed names) including Google Panda (2011), Google Penguin (2012), Google Hummingbird (2013) and Google Pigeon (2014) in an effort to continuously improve the quality of search results it delivers by reducing webspam and preventing marketers and SEOs from “gaming” the system through tactics like purchasing backlinks, stuffing their web pages with keywords, etc..

 Today, there are over 200 ranking factors in Google’s algorithm, many of which Google has not disclosed.

 (They also change a lot, resulting in many marketers becoming frustrated and declaring the death of SEO.)

 What is RankBrain?

 RankBrain is a type of algorithm that relies on machine learning (a form of computer program that can automatically access data and use it to learn and improve from experience) to sort through all of the possible search results for a user’s query and rank those results in the order that will best meet the intent and needs of that user.

-RankBrain was first introduced by Google in 2015 in an effort to improve the usefulness and relevance of search results on Google.
+RankBrain was first introduced by Google in 2016 in an effort to improve its ability to relate individual web pages to broader concepts, which in turn is designed to increase the usefulness and relevance of search results on Google.

-One way it does this is by using “word vectors” - groups of words that are similar to each other linguistically - to guess what people mean when they enter a search query and adapt the results it delivers accordingly.
+One way RankBrain functions is by using “word vectors” - groups of words that are similar to each other linguistically - to guess what people mean when they enter a search query and adapt the results it delivers accordingly.
 It can do this using datasets that are vastly larger than what was possible in the past and the result is a dramatic improvement in the quality of search results.